Can You Pump Into The Same Bottle All Day? Experts Weigh In

-When you’re deep in the throes of pumping breast milk, some moms may experience a Gollum-like attachment to every drop.
-And because it’s such a hot commodity, you have to be incredibly careful about storing it.
+When you’re deep in the throes of pumping breast milk, some may experience a Gollum-like attachment to every drop.
+It’s understandable, because it’s such a hot commodity, you have to be incredibly careful about storing it.
 Safety is priority number one, of course, but convenience isn’t far behind which leads to the question: Can you pump breast milk into the same bottle all day?

 How long can you leave freshly pumped milk out at room temperature?

 “The beauty of milk is it has so many live cells within it that it actually can stay out at room temperature for longer than regular food,” says Georgakopoulos.
 “Cooked food has to be refrigerated after two hours at room temperature.
 Pumped milk can stay out up to four hours.”

 Hear that, moms?
 You can relax if you spaced and left the milk sitting on the nightstand for a bit, it’s okay.
 In fact, you can grab this same bottle three hours later and continue pumping into it.
 Or, if you’re power pumping to increase your supply, you can pump into the same bottles multiple times within the four hour window.

 Of course, it’s normal to feel worried about proper storage, which is why the Centers for Disease Control and Prevention (CDC) has spelled out milk storage protocols with an in depth “Human Milk Storage Guidelines” page so you can be sure to get it refrigerated in time, including the exact temps milk should be kept at on the countertop (77° degrees), refrigerator (40° degrees), and in the freezer (0° degrees).

 To avoid the stress of having to toss milk, Georgakopoulos says you should follow the rule of four: “Four hours at room temperature, four days in the fridge.”

 Can you pump into a refrigerated bottle, mixing fresh breast milk and chilled milk?